anthonyscorrea/cmba-bylaws/docs/02-league-policy.md

 #### Postseason Games
 All postseason games shall use the Retricted Lineup Format, as defined in the Playing Rules.

 All playoff games must be played to completion.
 If a postseason game is duly called by the umpire for any reason, the game is considered suspended.
 The game will be continued from the point in the game when it was suspended at a later date provided by the Commissioner.
-Lineup changes shall be subject to the rules governing substitution, as specified in the Incoprorated Rules.
+Lineup changes shall be subject to the Playing Rules governing substitution.

 The run-rule, or“Slaughter Rule”, is applicable in postseason play.